Supreme Court considers giving police greater powers when pursuing suspects

 Stanford University law professor Jeffrey L. Fisher, representing Lange, said extending the “hot pursuit” exception to include misdemeanors would vastly increase the power of police to intrude on someone’s home and property, which the Constitution holds “sacrosanct.”

 When Justice Stephen G. Breyer lamented how difficult it can be, because of different state laws, to easily classify behavior as a felony or misdemeanor, Fisher agreed.
-He said it was unnecessary for the court to come up with a bright line rule.
+He said it was unnecessary for the court to come up with a bright-line rule.

-Instead, he said such decisions must come case by case.
+Instead, he said, such decisions must come case by case.
 Officers deserve “substantial discretion to analyze the situation, as the court has always said, but do require a showing of actual exigent circumstances,” Fisher said.

 Justice Samuel A. Alito Jr. said a video of the encounter made him doubt Lange even knew he was being pursued.
 Weikert had turned on his lights about 100 feet from Lange’s driveway.